oroinc/documentation/user/concept-guides/payment-configuration/index.rst

 * :ref:`Stripe <user-guide--payment--payment-providers-stripe--overview>`

 Stripe is an integrated suite of payment products that powers online payments and help companies detect and fight the fraud on the website.

-  .. important:: This feature is incomplete and is scheduled for release in version 5.1 LTS.
-See our :ref:`Release Process <doc--community--release>` page for more information on release dates and support cycle.
+Stripe also supports order splitting, enabling you to capture, cancel, or refund (full or partially)  payments for each sub-order separately.

 Payment Rules
 -------------